 1 When the time drew near for David to die, he gave a charge to Solomon his son.
 2 “I am about to go the way of all the earth,” he said.
 “So be strong, act like a man, 3 and observe what the Lord your God requires: Walk in obedience to him, and keep his decrees and commands, his laws and regulations, as written in the Law of Moses.
 Do this so that you may prosper in all you do and wherever you go 4 and that the Lord may keep his promise to me: ‘If your descendants watch how they live, and if they walk faithfully before me with all their heart and soul, you will never fail to have a successor on the throne of Israel.’

-Nearing his death, David gave his son Solomon a command to be strong and act like a man.
-Not just that, he also told him to walk in obedience to God and keeps his decrees and commands.
-Likewise, you too can preach this very passage to encourage fathers to obey God and keep his commands.
+Nearing his death, David commanded his son Solomon to be strong and act like a man.
+Not just that, he also told him to walk in obedience to God and keep his decrees and commands.
+Likewise, you can preach this passage to encourage fathers to obey God and keep his commands.

 The Father disciplines those he loves